viorel-anghel/dummy-pod/README.md

 This is a container which can be used for various debug tasks in Docker and Kubernetes.
 It is designed to contain many useful tools or you can extend it if needed.

+You can run it as a container in Docker or as a pod in Kubernetes then `exec` into it and use tools like netcat or mysql client "inside".
+It is also listenting on port 8080 portocol http so you can check that.

 ## To build it

 ```